 The automotive aftermarket has focused a lot on ACES and PIES product data standards in the past few years, so have you ever wondered how many total part numbers are in the automotive aftermarket?
 (Scroll down for ACES and PIES defined.)

-Note: for more information on PIES data read this more recent article.
+Note: for more information on PIES data and how it affects auto parts SEO read this more recent article.

 About 50% of those 2 to 3 million parts fit one or more specific year, make or model vehicle application and in some cases they fit a specific submodel, engine or transmission.
 The other 50% are universal-fit parts for nearly anything like valve stem caps, or parts that fit nothing like tools or wax.